vrothberg/troll/README.md

 The Linux community has in general two ways to deal with configurations for testing:

 1. Maintaining a pre-defined set of configurations
-    * Developers, maintainers and continuous-integration frameworks, for instance [Kernel CI](https://kernelci.org/) or Intel's [0-Day infrastructure](https://01.org/lkp/) have a set of configs depending on the drivers, subsystem, architecture, etc. that is subject of testing.
+    * Developers, maintainers and continuous-integration frameworks, for instance [Kernel CI](https://kernelci.org/) or Intel's [0-Day infrastructure](https://01.org/lkp/) have a set of pre-defined configs depending on the drivers, subsystem, architecture, etc. that is subject of testing.
 Such configs are known to work well for testing huge parts of the system.
 However, the configs need to be maintained and evolved as the variability model (i.e., Kconfig, Kbuild, #ifdefs, etc) evolves as well.

 2. Using ```$ make randconfig```
     * ```randconfig``` assigns random values to most configuration options, depending on the selected architecture (e.g., ARM, X86_64).
 Such random configs are widely used in continuous integrations and have proven to detect a huge amount of bugs -- just browse [Linux mailing lists](http://vger.kernel.org/vger-lists.html).

 Both approaches (1) and (2) are the main approaches of the Linux community to deal with the problem of finding/generating a set of configs for testing.
 Both approaches are *not* systematic at all, since when using (1) we rely on the quality of a limited set of configs.
-When using (2) we cannot even be sure if any part of the code we are interested in will be compiled.
-The Troll developers believe that a more systematic approach to generate configs for a given driver, subsystem, etc. can greatly improve the efficiency of today's testing frameworks.
+When using (2) we cannot be sure if any part of the code we are interested in will even be compiled.
+The Troll developers believe that a more systematic approach to generate configs for a given driver, subsystem, etc. can greatly improve the efficiency of today's testing.

 ## Research Community

 The main approach of the research community to tackle the problem of generating a set of configs that cover as many variants of our code as possible is *sampling*.
 Research tools, for instance [**Undertaker**](https://undertaker.cs.fau.de), take one source file as input, parse the structure and conditions of #ifdef blocks and transform it into a propositional formula along with constraints from Kconfig and the build system and generate a set of configurations that enable as many #ifdef blocks as possible.
 The amount and quality of the generated configs depend on the underlying algorithms.
 Medeiros et al. published a nice [paper](http://arxiv.org/abs/1602.02052) on ICSE 2016 comparing 10 sampling algorithms and discuss the quality and scalability of such in great detail.
 The Troll developers identified various issues in the state-of-the-art of those research tools:

 1. Most algorithms do not scale well, especially when considering constraints from Kconfig and the build system.
-Troll developers currently use Undertaker's statement-coverage algorithm, which is known to scale well (see [USENIX 2014 paper](https://www4.cs.fau.de/Publications/2014/tartler_14_usenix.pdf)); other algorithms yield better results, but do not scale as well as statement-coverage.
+Troll developers currently use Undertaker's statement-coverage algorithm, which is known to scale well (see [USENIX 2014 paper](https://www4.cs.fau.de/Publications/2014/tartler_14_usenix.pdf)); other algorithms yield better results in terms of fault detection, but do not scale as well as statement-coverage.

 2. *All* algorithms work only locally (i.e., on a file basis).
 Undertaker takes one file as input and generates configs for exactly this file.
 Hence if we want to generate configs for 1,000 source files we receive 1,000+ configs, each of them exploring the variability space of one file.

 The main issue with the current state-of-the-art in the research community considering generating configs for testing is that the generated configs relate to one file only.
 Hence we have many configs that enable a small portion of the kernel.
-We want few configs that enable as many variants as possible; it is unacceptable and maybe impossible to build 1000k+ highly redundant configs.
+We want few configs that enable as much code of interest as possible; it is unacceptable and maybe impossible to build 1000k+ highly redundant configs.

 ### Merging Configurations